flatsurf/sage-flatsurf/doc/examples/siegel_veech.md

 was interested in.

 Note that parts of this code use the C++ library libflatsurf.
-Please consult our installation instructions if this library is not available on your system.
+Please consult our installation instructions if this library is not available on your system yet.

 We start by creating a surface with [sage-flatsurf](https://github.com/flatsurf/sage-flatsurf).